MikeHopcroft/data-flow/documentation/SPECIFICATION2.md

 3. The language should be easy for human labelers to understand and author.
 It should be possible to use standard tooling for syntax highlighting, auto-completion, and schema validation.
 4. The language should be easy to implement.

 As mentioned above, we propose a language whose syntax is an ***extremely limited subset of Javascript syntax***.
 The semantics of the language differ from Javascript in two key ways:
 1. The details of asynchronous function invocation are implicit, thus releasing the LLM from the burden of specifying this behavior.
 2. Alias definitions, which use the syntax of variable assignment, are interpreted as defining a data-flow dependency graph for the `Plan`.
 The structure of this graph determines the maximal level of concurrancy available when evaluating a `Plan`.

 This language is intended for scenarios where the LLM produces a `Plan`, which is then executed, with the results being forwarded to the next stage.
 The language can also be used in scenarios where the results are returned to the original LLM for further processing.
-For more information about this iterative scenario, see the [note pertaing to `use` vs `return`](#note-on-use-vs-return) later in this document.
+For more information about this iterative scenario, see the [note pertaining to the use vs return keywords](#note-on-use-vs-return) later in this document.

 ## Foundational Concepts